Gozo, Malta

 The medieval walled citadel of Mdina, with its tall bastion fortifications, deep moat and honey-toned alleyways, occupies a hilltop position overlooking the sea.
 Also known as the Silent City, it’s a place to lose oneself in a maze of narrow, paved (car-free) streets of chapels, beautifully restored palazzi, nobles’ houses (some open to visitors) and squares.
 There’s a car park just outside from which it’s easy to walk or take a horse-drawn carriage.
 Beyond the city walls, Rabat is a characterful unspoilt town.

-STAY Splurge on the five-star Xara Palace Hotel (doubles from €192), a seventeenth-century palace on the bastions overlooking Mdina with 17 opulent rooms full of antique furniture.
-Run by Relais & Chateaux it’s the only real luxury hotel within the city walls.
+Stay here: The Xara Palace is a splurge-worthy seventeenth-century palace on the bastions overlooking Mdina with 17 opulent rooms full of antique furniture.

 Advertising